Associative Transformer: Hopfield networks energy

-The information retrieval in the global workspace layer is based on a continuous Hopfield network, where an input state converges to a fixed attractor point within the associative memory of the Hopfield network.
+Moreover, the information retrieval is based on a continuous Hopfield network, where an input state converges to a fixed attractor point within the associative memory of the Hopfield network.
 Usually, any input state that enters an attractor’s basin of attraction will converge to that attractor.
 The convergence results in a decreased state energy with respect to the stored attractors in the memory.
-To quantitatively measure the amount of energy reduction during the information retrieval process in the Hopfield network, we computed an input state's energy before and after it was reconstructed based on the energy function in Equation \ref{eq:ener}.
-A successful retrieval will result in a substantial reduction in the state energy during the process (Figure \ref{fig:hopf}).
+All tokens reach their minimum at the same time and the global energy in Equation \ref{eq:ener} is guaranteed to decrease.
+To quantitatively measure the amount of energy reduction during the information retrieval process in the Hopfield network, we computed an input state's energy before and after it was reconstructed.
+A successful retrieval results in substantial reduction in the state energy (Figure \ref{fig:hopf}).

+Furthermore, we investigated the effect of the inverse temperature $\beta$ on the information retrieval capability of Hopfield networks in Figure \ref{fig:temp}.
+We found that using an inverse temperature of 1.0 obtained the best retrieval performance based on the Hopfield networks.
+The results suggest that the inverse temperature parameter requires tuning to reach optimal performance.
+We aim to study a mechanism to adjust $\beta$ adaptively in a future study.